leanprover/fp-lean/functional-programming-lean/src/functor-applicative-monad/universes.md

 ### Writing Universe-Polymorphic Definitions

-Until now, every datatype defined in this book has been in the smallest universe.
+Until now, every datatype defined in this book has been in `Type`, the smallest universe of data.
-When presenting polymorphic datatypes from the Lean standard library, such as `List` and `Sum`, this book created non-polymorphic versions of them.
+When presenting polymorphic datatypes from the Lean standard library, such as `List` and `Sum`, this book created non-universe-polymorphic versions of them.
 The real versions use universe polymorphism to enable code re-use between type-level and non-type-level programs.

 There are a few general guidelines to follow when writing universe-polymorphic types.